How to Make Soap on a Rope

 Looking for a quick gift?
 I’m finding that soap making is so much fun and very rewarding because you’re making something that will actually be used.
-I feel like I make a lot of things for Rob but I have found the thing he definitely uses the most are soaps that I make.
-He especially loves the loofah soaps I made a while back.
+I feel like I make a lot of things for gifts but I have found the most used things I make are soap.
+Especially well received are the loofah soaps I made a while back.

 For this project you will need: